gauravbhand1611/oms-documentation/documents/retail-operations/available-to-promise/bopis-rule.md

 In HotWax Commerce, retailers can create different types of store pickup rules:
 - Configure which facilities will participate in store pickup.
 - Configure which products will be available for which inventory channel.
-- Configure whether store pickup will be available from a facility or not.
+- Configure whether store pickup for a product will be available from a facility or not.

 In this user manual, we will set up different types of configurations.
 For the remainder of the setup, we will use the example of a Canadian retailer who has five retail locations, including three retail stores and two warehouses.
 They want to configure store pickup rules for a specific product: a **Blue Medium-sized shirt from the NotNaked brand**.
 Let’s see how retailers can configure store pickup rules for this scenario.